john29917958/john29917958.github.io/source/_posts/Groove-to-The-Beat.md

 then click into one of the result and watch the way they dance.
 For example:
 {% youtube 4hnUY2qDPrA %}

 When you're appreciating the video, try to pay attention to the timing that the dancer performs stops, hits and stamps.
-If you did pay attention to it, you should notice that most times when they stop, hit, stamp and so on, you can hear drumbeats at the same time.
-It's not a coincidence, it's because stamps on beats feels good, stops on beats feels good, and hits on beats feels good.
-It's because they feel what music gives, and they just react to what make them feel good naturally.
+If you did pay attention to it, you should notice that most times when they stop, hit, and stamp, you can hear drumbeats at the same time.
+It's not a coincidence, it's because they felt what music gave them, and they just reacted to what made them feel good naturally.

-So, dance on music is the very fundamental stage on the road to a great dancer, no matter which style you're learning.
-If you are moving your body without caring what music gives you, then you're not dancing.
+## Dance to The Music
+Now, you should be convinced that dance bases on music right?
+If not, try to watch more dance videos on YouTube, try to appreciate what legendary dancers do, then you should gradually understand what concept I'm trying deliver.
+So how can I improve my connection to the music?
+Well, just listen to it and enjoy everything music gives you.
+However, someone may need some helps to get started quickly.
+The following are some tips for you if you need guidances, but please remember, enjoy what you hear is the fundamental way to get closer and closer to the music.

+### Timing
+Timing means if you match the speed of music or not.
+Let's take signing for example first.
+If there's someone sings affectionately, but what he / she sings does not match the rhythm at all, what would you think?
+In other words, if he / she sings a little bit faster or slower than the melody, do you think the singer is good at singing or not?
+Dance to the music is totally the same!
+No matter which style you're learning, dance to the music is the very fundamental stage on the road to a great dancer.
+If you are moving your body without caring whether you are faster or slower then the music, try to calm down, and clap on the second beat first.
+Clap on two is an easy way to examine whether you match the speed of music or not.
+Only after you mastered the speed of music can you start to become a good street dancer.